BejaLab/TAT/README.md

 ## Files in this repository

-**The protein fasta file with the expressed TwRs is provided in file `Expressed_TwRs.faa`.**
+**The protein fasta file with the expressed TwRs is provided in the file `Expressed_TwRs.faa`.**

-The workflow files are located in `workflow`.
+The workflow files are located in `workflow/`.

-Input files to run the pipeline(s) from scretch are in `input`.
-The input files include:
+Input files to run the pipeline(s) from scratch are in `input/`.
+They include:

 * `input/ingroup.fna` -- ORF sequences for the representative TwRs
 * `input/ingroup.tsv` -- metadata for the representivatie TwRs